dabeeru/it-notes/_notes/MSK.md

 - Ensure that clients are aware of nodes in every AZ

 ## Performance
-- CPU load should be belo 60%
+- CPU load should be below 60%

 ### Fail tolerance
 - Fail tolerance - MSK automatically recovers from failure and reuses IP and storage from the older node